 2) desire and perseverance to act on your goals.
 All your goals are of no use until you persistently act on them.

 3) creativity and drive to do things differently to the rest.
 In other words, don’t just follow what others are doing like piling up on the certifications or starting a blog with the view to spray a few adsense advertisements.
-Think how you can turn your blog into a subscription based online training site or to identify a gap in the market to create your own product, service or value add.
+Think how you can turn your blog into a subscription based online training site or to identify a gap or pain in the market to create your own product, service or value add.

 Shifting your mindset

 A. Shift your mindset from ranting about “a badly written code at work”, “losing the jobs to offshore programmers”, feeling frustrated about not getting the promotion or pay rise you had expected at work” or feeling stagnated at work to positive emotions and getting out of your comfort zone.